jatoad/react/react.md

     - eg. key={list.title}
 ## component life cycles
 - componentDidMount()
-    - executes after component is laced in the DOM
+    - executes after component is loaded in the DOM
+    - used commonly for data fetching from an outside source such as a database or an API
+    - when using child components, the parent method will omly be called when all the children are mounted
 - componentDidUpdate()
+    - executes after component is updated (new props or state)
 - componentDidUnmount()
+    - executes after component is removed from the the DOM